ICD-11 code : 6B40;

 UMLS correspondences (same concept)

-Post-traumatic stress disorder (PTSD) is a disorder that may develop following exposure
+Post traumatic stress disorder (PTSD) may develop following exposure to an extremely

-in the form of vivid intrusive memories, flashbacks, or nightmares.
-These are typically
+form of vivid intrusive memories, flashbacks, or nightmares.
+Re-experiencing may occur